sguox002/leetcode/leetcode-all.md

 ->>

 # string
+<<-1233	Remove Sub-Folders from the Filesystem    		61.2%	Medium
+given a list of folders, remove all those subfolders
+observation:
+- subfolder will be longer than its parent folders, so we can sort the input by length
+- we can build a trie, shorter one is inserted first, if we found the folder already, then it is a subfolder

+or we sort lexi order, then upper layer folder is a prefix of subfolder.
+->>

 <<-1316	Distinct Echo Substrings    		49.4%	Hard
 return number of substring which is in the form of A+A. given a substr length (even) and check its inside pattern.